Compagnie Générale Transatlantique: Routes

-Attempts in the aviation industry
+Venture in the aviation industry

-Although the activities of the Compagnie Générale Transatlantique had always been centered around the oceans, it could not ignore of the technological progress made at the beginning of the twentieth century in the area of civil aviation.
+Although the activities of the Compagnie Générale Transatlantique had always been centered around the oceans, the company could not ignore the technological progress in the area of civil aviation made at the beginning of the 20th century.
 This new tool quickly appeared to be very valuable in the company's postal activities.
 Thus, in 1928, John Dal Piaz had a seaplane catapult installed on SS Île-de-France, which enabled mails to be delivered to their recipients one day before the ship's arrival at its destination.
 The arrival of Henri Cangardel in the management sphere of the company, in 1933, accentuated this gaze towards the sky.
 Cangardel had, in fact, been commissioned a few years earlier to participate in the study of the Compagnie générale aéropostale.
 He thus became friends with great pilots like Jean Mermoz and Antoine de Saint-Exupéry.
 In 1933, the company Air France was created, but the problem concerning the transatlantic route, for which no connection by plane was yet possible, remained.

-It was within this framework that Air France Transatlantique was created in 1937, in which the CGT had a large share, in order to bring its experience of the route.
+It was within this framework that Air France Transatlantique, in which the CGT had a large share, was created in 1937, in order to bring its experience regarding routes.
 As the airline studied the various possible routes, the shipping company shared its expertise in the field of meteorology, continuing its studies using the ship Carimaré.
 From 1937 to 1939, Air France Transatlantique made twelve seaplane flights between France and the United States via the Azores, as well as the first flight between New York and Biscarrosse without stopover.
 The war subsequently hampered the development of the airline, and representatives of the CGT were excluded from the airline after 1945, before its merger with Air France.

 Despite this setback, however, the CGT was no stranger to air traffic.
-If its leaders underestimated the competition from aircraft on the transatlantic route, they were, on the other hand, perfectly aware of its power on the Mediterranean route, and of the impact it has on the route Marseille – Algiers.
+Even though its leaders underestimated the competition from aircraft on the transatlantic route, they were perfectly aware of its power on the Mediterranean route, and of the impact it has on the route Marseille – Algiers.
 Many companies were flourishing on the route, frightening both Air France and the CGT.
 The latter, under the impetus of Edmond Lanier], who was in charge of aviation issues, then decided to provide financial support to the Compagnie Air Transport, being eager to get involved in the aviation industry once again.
 The CGT also contributed to the creation of Compagnie des Transports Aériens – Air Algérie, and established a majority stake in it.
 The airline seemed promising, but Algeria gaining its independence ended the CGT's stake in the airline in 1962.